Two-Factor Authentication (2FA)

 - Access to secure University information such as Student Administration, Financials, Employee Self-Service, and others.

-- Access to Office 365 from a non-University network connection through a browser (starting on 3-6-19).
+- Access to Office 365 from a non-University network connection through a browser (for UTHSCSA users and non-UTHSCSA users).

 - Other systems will be identified and tested with 2FA as needed.
 Affected users will receive additional notification before changes become active.

 When will I be required to enroll for two-factor?

 Some users will want to enroll for 2FA as soon as it is available, depending on the system they access.
 Other users may not enroll for protection until they have need.
 For example, VPN remote access will be protected by 2FA.
 If you use VPN, you will need to enroll and activate 2FA.
 If you do not have a need of VPN, you may not need to participate in the 2FA initiative for the foreseeable future.

 Once you’ve enrolled in two-factor you’re ready to go.
 You’ll login to the 2FA-enabled system as usual with your username and password and then use your device to verity that it is you logging in.